How to File a Workers’ Compensation Claim in North Carolina

 The North Carolina Industrial Commission is the state agency that oversees the workers’ compensation system.
 Any employee who needs to bring a workers’ compensation claim must file a document known as Form 18 with the Commission.
 This form can also be used to provide the required written notice to the employer.
 Form 18 is not complicated, but it is necessary.
 It basically informs the Commission about the date of the accident, how it occurred, and the specific injuries that you suffered.

 Form 18 must be filed within two years of your accident.
 Failure to meet this deadline may prevent you from receiving any workers’ compensation benefits.
 Of course, you should try to file Form 18 as soon as possible and not wait until the two-year deadline is about to expire.
+Learn also about the failure to file a form 18 for your workers comp claim.

 What Are My Employer’s Reporting Obligations?